HakaiInstitute/kelp-o-matic/docs/about.md

 - Let $A_i$ and $B_i$ be the sets of pixels for a particular class of interest, $i$, from labels $A$ and $B$, respectively.

-Accuracy
+`Accuracy`

-    The ratio of counts of pixels correctly classified by the model divided over the total number of pixels.
+:   The ratio of counts of pixels correctly classified by the model divided over the total number of pixels.

-IoU
+`IoU`

-    The "intersection over union", also called the "Jaccard Index".
+:   The "intersection over union", also called the "Jaccard Index".
 Defined as:

 $$
 IoU_i (A,B) = \frac{|A_i \cap B_i|}{|A_i \cup B_i|}
 $$

-Mean IoU
+`Mean IoU (mIoU)`

-    The mean of the intersection over union values over all classes.
+:   The mean of the intersection over union values over all classes.
 Defined as:

 $$
 mIoU (A,B) = \frac{\sum_{i=1}^{c} IoU_{i}(A,B)}{c}